Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/canvas-interface.md

 The <Constant name="visual_editor" /> interface is composed of:

-- **Navigation bars** &mdash; The top and ledft-side navigation bars contain options for switching between models in the workspace, opening existing or creating new models, uploading CSV data, previewing data and runs, and viewing helpful shortcuts.
+- **Navigation bars** &mdash; The top and left-side navigation bars contain options for switching between models in the workspace, opening existing or creating new models, uploading CSV data, previewing data and runs, and viewing helpful shortcuts.
 - **Operator toolbar** &mdash; Located at the top of the canvas area, the toolbar displays all the node categories available:
 	- Input
 	- Transform